thepyguide/thepyguide.github.io/docs/string-operations/string-methods.md

         False
         ```

-There are many other methods provided by the `str` data type that cannot listed here.
+There are many other methods provided by the `str` data type and all of them cannot be listed here.
 For
 a list of all methods, check the official [Python documentation on this topic](https://docs.python.org/3/library/stdtypes.html#string-methods).